Asutosh11/online-apk-compiler/README.md

 # online-apk-compiler
-A web app that builds an APK from Github repository URL and installs it on a USB connected Android device
+A web app that builds an APK from public Github repo and installs it on a USB connected Android device

 ### Requirements